Fall 2020 Internships

 Kate is a rising senior at Hamilton College pursuing a B.A. in Psychology with minors in Communications and Education.
 Through her coursework at Hamilton and past internships, she has been able to learn about social media and digital marketing.
-With ANGARI, she will be taking a deep dive into our social media in order to understand the brand and overall mission of the foundation and use this to reach a wider audience and exceed our social media goals.
-Kate is looking forward to learning about best practices in social media content and how to represent a brand in a professional manner.
+At ANGARI, she took a deep dive into the Foundation’s brand, social media and engagement strategies.
+During her internship, Kate learned Sprout Social software and high level analytics and developed on-brand best practices for social media content.

 Rishabh Reddy, Summer 2020

-Rishabh is a rising sophomore pursuing a B.S. in Business Administration at the NYU Stern School of Business with concentrations in Finance and Entrepreneurship.
+Rishabh is pursuing a B.S. in Business Administration at the NYU Stern School of Business with concentrations in Finance and Entrepreneurship.
 He has attended a variety of speaker series concerning environmentally-driven foundations and their business operations.
 Rishabh has held internships in the past dealing with budget outlooks and other financial evaluations.
 He also writes articles for his financial blog, reddyfinance.com.
-With ANGARI, he looks to gain more insight into the dynamic between private donors and partners, communities, and other business metrics.
+He interned at ANGARI with a wish to gain more insight into the dynamic between private donors and partners, communities, and other business metrics.
 During his internship, Rishabh built a forecast model to project current and future year revenues and expenses.
 He also analyzed the potential effects of COVID-19 on nonprofit revenues like donations and grants.

 Kayla Windelspecht, Spring 2020